de-mendes/payments-engine/README.md

 # Payments Engine

-A simple toy payments engine that processes transactions from a CSV file, handles deposits, withdrawals, disputes, resolutions, and chargebacks, then outputs client account states.
+A simple payments engine that processes transactions from a CSV file, handles deposits, withdrawals, disputes, resolutions, and chargebacks, then outputs client account states.

 ## Usage
 ```bash